PFarrokhi/enhanced-eAFH/The original eAFH/README.md

 **NOTE:** The CMakeLists.txt contains "set(SHIELD ssd1306_128x32)" which prevents compilation on a hardware like nRF52840 dongle.
 It can be removed for compilation on the other hardwares.

 # Steps for embedding the original eAFH into the installed Zephyr RTOS on Windows
-For embedding the original eAFH into the installed zephyr RTOS on Windows, just run a "Command Prompt" terimnal in your installation directory and run the following commands one-by-one.
+For embedding the original eAFH into the installed zephyr RTOS on Windows, the v2.4 which is used by eAFH is not compatible with Windows.
+So, we will use the v3.5 which is the latest stable version at this time.
+According to the huge changes of v3.5 compared to v2.4, we will use the original Zephyr project and change or add some files according to the README.md of eAFH project.

 ## Get the changed files of eAFH compare to the original Zephyr files:
 ```